pyne/pyne/docs/devsguide/linuxdep.rst

 Python
 ''''''

-Python is a popular computer language for building applications, data science, and visualization.
+Python is a popular programming language for building applications, data science, and visualization.

 ``To Install:``